Sponsor session 1 - ZFS Dive: exploring how the ZFS Storage Appliance works (Red Stack Tech)

 Sponsor session 2 - Oracle OpenStack is Cloudy (Advatech)

+This year Oracle updated its OpenStack distributions for Linux and Solaris.
+Oracle is definitely not a leader in this area but since 2014 consistently bundles OpenStack with its operating systems and hypervisors.
 This presentation with live demo will introduce OpenStack to Oracle users, show how newly released Oracle VM x86 3.4 hypervisor can be managed by Dashboard instead of Oracle VM Manager and what it exactly means that Oracle operating systems are "Cloud-ready".
 As an example of cloud automation it will present Murano service configured to easily provision Oracle Pluggable 12c databases on users demand.

 10:50-11:35